labeeb-7z/wc22-prediction/README.md

 ## Approach
   Decide input, output features of the model -> Find dataset -> Decide which Algorithm to use.
 ### Input and outputs of the Model
-I can't even list down all the factors which effect the result of a football match let alone use all of them.
+No one can list down all the factors which effect the result of a football match let alone use all of them.
 I had to chose some major ones.
 There are 2 aspects to this

  - Overall team based features - historical performance in wc, team ranking, h2h results with opponent, recent team performance, stage at which match is played (friendlies,wc,etc).